 The Rebland Wine region is home to Baden Baden wine.
 If you love sweet wine, you must try the Riesling.
 These naturally sweet grapes produce some of the best sweet white wines in Germany.
 The main grapes in the area produce 54% Riesling, 32% Pinot Noir and 5% Müller-Thurgau.

 An interesting fact is that the Romans began making white wine two-thousand years ago.
 Some Rieslings from the area contain hints of peach and citrus flavors.

 From the local beer garden to traditional food to Market Square, there are endless opportunities to explore the rich history and culture of Roman-German traditions.
 Baden Baden is not the cheapest town for traditional cuisine, but there is something for everyone.

 Do you love this article?
 Or other Lemon Tree Articles?
-You can download this 7 Amazing Things to do in, Germany on the GPSmycity.com app.
+This Lemon Tree article is now featured on GPSmyCity.
+To download this article for offline reading or travel directions to the attractions highlighted in this article, go to 7 Amazing Things to do in Baden Baden, Germany